-Mark B. Levin, Executive Vice Chairman and CEO of NCSEJ (former NCSJ) since 1992, is one of the organized Jewish community’s leading experts on national and international political and legislative issues.
+As Executive Vice Chairman and CEO of NCSEJ (former NCSJ) since 1992, Mark Levin is one of the organized Jewish community’s leading experts on national and international political and legislative issues.

 In November 2008, Mr. Levin was the Soviet Jewry Freedom Award recipient at the Boston-based Russian Jewish Community Foundation's annual gala.
 In September 2008, Ukraine President Viktor Yushchenko awarded him the Order of Merit medal in New York City.
 And, in June 2006, Mr. Levin was honored for 25 years of distinguished service with NCSEJ at a ceremony in Washington, D.C.

-Mr. Levin is a leader in the organized Jewish community effort to support financial and technical assistance to the former Soviet Union, and has traveled extensively, representing NCSEJ and the Soviet Jewry advocacy movement.
+Mr. Levin is a leader in the organized Jewish community effort to support financial and technical assistance to the former Soviet Union and has traveled extensively, representing NCSEJ and the Soviet Jewry advocacy movement.
 In October 1992, Mr. Levin was the Scholar-in-Residence for the UJA Young Leadership Chazak Mission to Russia and Israel.
-Mr. Levin made his first trip to Russia in 1982, leading a Congressional delegation which met with Soviet officials and Jewish activists.
+Mr. Levin made his first trip to Russia in 1982, leading a Congressional delegation that met with Soviet officials and Jewish activists.
 He organized the First International Parliamentary Spouses for Soviet Jews Conference in Washington, DC.
 Mr. Levin played an instrumental role in the creation of the Congressional Coalition for Soviet Jews – one of the largest Congressional caucuses ever formed.
-He has also represented NCSEJ at Democratic and Republican National Conventions since 1980.

 In December 1987, as a member of the Summit Task Force, Mr. Levin was a key figure in organizing the Washington Mobilization on behalf of Soviet Jews which brought more than 250,000 people to the nation’s capital.
 In 2002, he again worked closely with the Conference of Presidents of Major American Jewish Organizations and other NCSEJ member agencies to organize the massive April 15 National Rally for Israel.